Everest3/snake/readme.md

 #SnakeGame
-Simple snake game using DOM-manipulation with JavaScript
+Simple snake game using only DOM-manipulation and css